yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/XGBoost.md

 Medical data often contains missing values (e.g., a patient didn't take a specific lab test).

-* **How it works:** XGBoost treats "missing values" as information, not errors.
+* XGBoost treats "missing values" as information, not errors.
 During training, the algorithm learns a **"Default Direction"** for each node in the tree.
-* **The Mechanism:** If a future patient has a missing value for a specific test, the model automatically sends them down the "default path" that was statistically determined to minimize error during training.
+* If a future patient has a missing value for a specific test, the model automatically sends them down the "default path" that was statistically determined to minimize error during training.
 This removes the need for complex imputation techniques (like filling with averages) which can sometimes introduce noise.

 ### **3. Parallel Processing**

 While Boosting is inherently sequential (Tree 2 must wait for Tree 1), XGBoost achieves speed through **Parallel Feature Splitting**.

-* **The Innovation:** The most time-consuming part of building a tree is sorting data to find the best "split point."
+* The most time-consuming part of building a tree is sorting data to find the best "split point."
 XGBoost stores the data in compressed, pre-sorted columns (Block Structure).
-* **Result:** This allows the algorithm to use multiple CPU cores to search for the best split points simultaneously.
+* This allows the algorithm to use multiple CPU cores to search for the best split points simultaneously.
 This makes training significantly faster than traditional methods like sklearn's GBM.

 ### **4. Tree Pruning**